Sonu Nigam is Mush.

 Mush is Sonu Nigam.

 No male voice active in Indian music fraternity today can romance the way he does.
-That one voice we frantically search for once the track listing of every biggie Bollywood film is out.
-24 years – Sonu Nigam has been mesmerizing us with his blessed vocal chords.
+That one voice we frantically search for once the tracklisting of every biggie Bollywood film is out.
+Three decades – Sonu Nigam has been mesmerizing us with his blessed vocals.
 The freshness, energy and youth in his voice refuse to dull down.
 For Bollywood music lovers, his songs are often bigger than the films they belong to.
-Case in point being the recent Aishwarya Rai Bachchan-starrer Sarbjit where his heart-rending solo Dard shone like a pole star.
+Case in point being 2016 Aishwarya Rai Bachchan-starrer Sarbjit where his heart-rending solo Dard shone like a pole star.

-As the super-talented vocalist turns an year older, here’s a list that you must make a playlist out of…
+As the super-talented vocalist turns a year older, here’s a list that you must make a playlist out of…

 1. I’m in Love (Neal n’ Nikki)